Ryankolsen/stranger-things/README.md

 In order to get around the way Next uses environmental variables I used an api route to fetch data and handle the env variables securely.

+\*\*This application is titled "Stranger Things" because I intended to use the Stranger things API...however, the API is quite pricey so Instead check out this app that links up to a NASA API!
+You're Welcome!

 React Hook Form is used to help manage form and inputs: https://react-hook-form.com/